Jonathan2251/lbd/source/ctrlflow.rst

 .. literalinclude:: ../lbdex/Cpu0/Cpu0RegisterInfoGPROutForOther.td

-Chapter8_1/ include support for control flow statement.
+Chapter8_1/ includes support for control flow statements.
-Run with it as well as the following ``llc`` option, you will get the obj file.
+Run it along with the following ``llc`` option to generate the object file.
-Dump it's content by gobjdump or hexdump after as follows,
+Dump its content using `gobjdump` or `hexdump` as shown below:

 .. code-block:: console